What is Advanced Southern Credit (ASC)?

 When it's time to register, your teacher will provide you with and a flyer with instructions for how to register online, and your unique class CRN (course reference number).
 They can also answer some basic questions about ASC, or refer you to our office for answers.

-Once you know your class is aligned with SOU, have your CRN, and your instructor has shared the registration flyer, you can log into our registration portal found on this page, and register.
+Once you know your class is aligned with SOU, have your CRN, and your instructor has shared the registration flyer, you can log into our registration portal and register.

 Do I only need to register once during the school year to receive all the available credits for my class?